Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra

 The key idea of the \emph{sum fusion} optimization is to flatten the nesting of linear combinations containing negative coefficients that cancel out.
 In the example,

 which is equivalent but invokes fewer queries to $\oracle{X}$ and $\oracle{Y}$ and has a lower subnormalization.

-Given the original program \texttt{H}, \LangName{} can automatically perform sum fusion and a set of related rewrites to produce a new program with lower cost. \Cref{fig:two-particle-opt} presents the circuit that the \LangName{} compiler generates after optimization.
+Given the original program \texttt{C}, \LangName{} can automatically perform sum fusion and a set of related rewrites to produce a new program with lower cost. \Cref{fig:two-particle-opt} presents the circuit that the \LangName{} compiler generates after optimization.
 The optimized program makes only 4 queries to the basic matrices $\oracle{X}$ and $\oracle{Y}$.
 It also has a smaller subnormalization $\abs{1.3} + \abs{0.7} = 2.0$, for an overall reduction of $2.6\times$ in total cost.
-Once again, the \LangName{} system can compute these costs automatically:
+Once again, the \LangName{} system derives this information automatically: